SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The purpose of the Daily Scrum is to inspect[ScrumPillars:Inspection] progress toward the Sprint Goal[Commitments:SprintGoal] and adapt[ScrumPillars:Adaption] the Sprint Backlog as necessary, adjusting[ScrumPillars:Adaption] the upcoming planned work.

-The Daily Scrum is a 15-minute[timebox] event for the Developers of the Scrum Team[ScrumTeam].
+The Daily Scrum is a 15-minute[timebox] event for the Developers[ScrumTeam:Developers] of the Scrum Team[ScrumTeam].
 To reduce complexity[ReduceComplexity], it is held at the same time and place every working day of the Sprint.
-If the Product Owner or Scrum Master are actively working on items[ProductBacklogItem,WorkItem] in the Sprint Backlog, they participate as Developers.
+If the Product Owner[ScrumTeam:ProductOwner] or Scrum Master[ScrumTeam:ScrumMaster] are actively working on items[ProductBacklogItem,WorkItem] in the Sprint Backlog, they participate as Developers[ScrumTeam:Developers].

-The Developers can select whatever structure and techniques they want, as long as their Daily Scrum focuses on progress toward the Sprint Goal[Commitments:SprintGoal] and produces an actionable plan for the next day of work.
+The Developers[ScrumTeam:Developers] can select whatever structure and techniques they want, as long as their Daily Scrum focuses on progress toward the Sprint Goal[Commitments:SprintGoal] and produces an actionable plan for the next day of work.
 This creates focus[ScrumValue:Focus] and improves[ScrumPillars:Adaption] self-management[selfManagement].

 Daily Scrums improve[ScrumPillars:Adaption] communications, identify impediments, promote quick decision-making, and consequently eliminate the need for other meetings[extendScrum].

-The Daily Scrum is not the only time Developers are allowed to adjust[ScrumPillars:Adaption] their plan.
+The Daily Scrum is not the only time Developers[ScrumTeam:Developers] are allowed to adjust[ScrumPillars:Adaption] their plan.
 They often meet throughout the day for more detailed discussions about adapting[ScrumPillars:Adaption] or re-planning the rest of the Sprint’s work.

 ## Sprint Review